 - Members of the TAB should not participate in any decision in which a situation or circumstance of personal or professional nature could compromise their ability to make a decision in the interests of best accomplishing their objectives and tasks. - If any members of the TAB consider themselves to be in a situation that could give rise to a potential conflict of interest, they are to raise the issue with the chair, who in turn will inform the TAB members.
 The TAB then has to decide whether the member in question may participate in the discussion.
-The Governing Board will take a decision listing the situations considered as conflicts of interest.
+The GB will take a decision listing the situations considered as conflicts of interest.

-3.5.2 Expert Panel of Working Groups (EP)
+3.6.2 Expert Panel of Working Groups (EP)

-- Each Working Group may appoint an Expert Panel in agreement with the GB to provide information for its operations. - The members of the Expert Panel will serve in their individual capacity as independent experts. - The members of the Expert Panel are listed among the members of the Expert Forum. - Each WG decides on the size, composition and term of office of its expert panel in agreement with the GB. - Given the orientation of the JPI vision and activities towards societal innovation and utilisation of research findings, each WG is advised to include representatives of relevant stakeholder organisations (e.g., policy-making/administration, business organisations, civil society/NGO) in its advisory board.
-Each WG will report to the GB on its approach of stakeholder participation in the advisory board to assure that stakeholder perspectives are taken into account.
+- Each WG may appoint an EP in agreement with the GB to provide information for its operations. - The members of the EP will serve in their individual capacity as independent experts. - The members of the EP are listed among the members of the Expert Forum. - Each WG decides on the size, composition and term of office of its expert panel in agreement with the GB. - Given the orientation of the JPI vision and activities towards societal innovation and utilisation of research findings, each WG is advised to include representatives of relevant stakeholder organisations (e.g., policy-making/administration, business organisations, civil society/NGO) on its advisory board.
+Each WG will report to the GB on its approach to stakeholder participation in the advisory board to assure that stakeholder perspectives are taken into account.